-In this section you will find information to get an overview of what the RedRose OnePlatform is and the challenges it aims to address.
-It describes the opportunities and benefits for National Societies looking to improve data management competencies to allow for the scale-up of cash and voucher assistance.
+In this section you will find information to get an overview of what the RedRose ONEPlatform is and the solutions and functionality it aims to provide.
+It describes the opportunities and benefits for National Societies looking to improve data management systems and competencies to allow for the scale-up of cash and voucher assistance.

 In 2017, the Cash Peer Working Group Group (CPWG) – the technical cash specialists of the International Red Cross and Red Crescent Movement – identified the critical need for data management for both response and preparedness.
 Based on functional requirements, a systematic evaluation of out-of-the-box data management systems was undertaken and RedRose was identified as meeting the needs of the Movement for cash.

 The IFRC subsequently conducted a competitive tender in which RedRose was selected, not just based on functional fit but also after evaluating technical, legal, and financial fit.
 Due diligence was conducted to ensure confidence in the system, enabling the IFRC to recommend it to it’s members.

 A Global Framework Agreement between the IFRC and RedRose was signed in 2018.
 Members of the Movement are able to join this agreement to benefit from global discounted rates and negotiated terms and conditions.

-In 2018 the Movement piloted RedRose in emergency contexts in Vietnam, Philippines, Kenya, Pakistan, Lebanon, Nigeria, Ukraine, and Somalia.
+In 2018 the Movement piloted RedRose in emergency contexts in Viet Nam, Philippines, Kenya, Pakistan, Lebanon, Nigeria, Ukraine, and Somalia.
 The piloting of RedRose demonstrated increases in efficiency and scale, while also demonstrating improved quality of programs through segregation of duties, transparency and accountability with audit logs and strong security features to safeguard sensitive beneficiary information.
 A multi-country learning review of applications of RedRose in Viet Nam, the Philippines, Kenya and Pakistan was conducted in 2018, and is available here

 Video’s – Here is the link to the playlist with all the RedRose System videos: